ganeti/ganeti/man/gnt-instance.rst

 The ``--clear-os-parameters`` option will clear all current (public) instance OS parameters and the ``--clear-os-parameters-private`` will clear all current private OS parameters.
+Similarly, the ``--remove-os-parameters`` option will clear only the specified parameters and the ``--remove-os-parameters-private`` will clear only the specified private OS parameters.

 The ``-t (--disk-template)`` option will change the disk template of the instance.
 Currently, conversions between all the available